 You may have non-aquarium bowl fish (such as goldfish) but are not allowed to have any other animals in the residence hall at any time.
-You will be charged a pet policy violation fee of \$100 per day if any other animal is found in your room, or if you are found to be responsible for keeping an animal in a common area of the dorm.
+You will be charged a pet policy violation fee of \$100 per day if any other animal is found in your room.